- Search The Registry

 *The birth of Charley Patton is celebrated on this date in 1891.
 He was a Black Delta blues musician.

-Patton was considered Black, it is now generally agreed that Patton was of mixed heritage, with white, Black, and Native ancestors.
-In "Down the Dirt Road Blues", Patton sang of having gone to "the Nation" and "the Territo'", referring to the Cherokee Nation's portion of the Indian Territory where a number of Black Indians tried unsuccessfully to claim a place on the tribal rolls and thereby obtain land.
+Patton was considered Black; it is now generally agreed that Patton was of mixed heritage, with white, Black, and Native ancestors.
+In "Down the Dirt Road Blues," Patton sang of having gone to "the Nation" and "the Territo," referring to the Cherokee Nation's portion of the Indian Territory where several Black Indians tried unsuccessfully to claim a place on the tribal rolls and thereby obtain land.

 Patton settled in Holly Ridge, Mississippi, with his common-law wife and recording partner, Bertha Lee, in 1933.
 His relationship with Bertha Lee was a turbulent one.
-In early 1934, both of them were jailed in a Belzoni, Mississippi jailhouse after a particularly harsh fight.
-W. R. Calaway from Vocalion Records bailed the pair out of jail, and escorted them to New York City, for what would be Patton's final recording sessions (on January 30 and February 1).
-They later returned to Holly Ridge and Lee saw Patton out in his final days.
+In early 1934, both were jailed in a Belzoni, Mississippi, jailhouse after a particularly harsh fight.
+W. R. Calaway from Vocalion Records bailed the pair out of jail and escorted them to New York City for Patton's final recording sessions (on January 30 and February 1).
+They returned to Holly Ridge, and Lee saw Patton in his final days.
 Charley Patton died on the Heathman-Dedham plantation, near Indianola, on April 28, 1934, and is buried in Holly Ridge (both towns are located in Sunflower County).